 Home Hardware in Napanee, Ontario, July 2015

-So I bought a cheap foldable battery powered electric wheelchair and disassembled it.
+So I bought a cheap foldable power wheelchair and disassembled it.
 Then I designed a whole new frame to stand on, which would accept the wheelchair motors, wheels and welded tubing.

 I did not own a 1" tubing bender so I had to design and build my own.
 The above picture shows the radius cutting tool I built to cut a perfect 1/2" radius groove in the 6" round block of steel, then I cut another 1/2" radius groove in a 2.5" round steel block.
-To drill a perfect 90°, 5/8" hole in the workbench, I positioned my drill press in the right photo (NOTE - the sand bag damping and the red hydraulic jack, locking the drill press base to the work bench which is bolted to the concrete floor) and installed my bender, below.
+To drill a perfect 90°, 5/8" hole in the workbench, I positioned my drill press in the right photo (note sand bag damping and floor jack locking) and installed my bender below.

 After noticing the mobility problems my late mother had in her eighties with two artificial knees and an artificial hip, I began to think about personal transports.